builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 proxy server request, supporting a CORS header in the process, thereby allowing
 us to complete our query as though it were 'server-side', bypassing the CORS
 violation.
 This works by simply prepending the indicated URL to our target URL
-and voila - we get to serve a request with raising any CORS violations.
+and voila - we get to serve a request without raising any CORS violations.
 You can read more about this [here](https://www.npmjs.com/package/cors-anywhere).
 &nbsp;